 Lost Years is a very new rum brand that is devoted to saving the sea life, more specifically turtles – not to mention, their Navy Strength (54.5% ABV) rum is absolutely delicious.
 Personally, I find this the kind of distillate that, even if unaged, I’d rather sip it neat than mix it in a Daiquiri – that doesn’t mean it doesn’t work in one, on the contrary.

 Lost Years Navy Strength Rum is a blend comprised of unaged column distilled rums from Jamaica and unaged full-bodied pot still rum from Barbados.
-There is little funk coming from the Jamaican component, instead is the Barbados juice that stands out and carries the blend making it quite similar to the Doorly’s mentioned above, but with more oomph and complexity thanks mainly to the higher ABV.
+There is little funk coming from the Jamaican component, instead is the Barbados juice that stands out and carries the blend making it quite similar to the Doorly’s mentioned above, but with more oomph and complexity at a higher ABV.
 Any Daiquiri with this sort of strength will be quite heavy, but the creaminess and lack of acidic flavours of the Lost Years blend work great in the classic.

 Rum tasting notes: peach yogurt, stone fruits, Raffaello, subtle chilli, toffee, dark chocolate and single cream.